 If you need assistance dispensing medication, maintaining your relatives’ daily hygiene, or any other task that goes with round-the-clock caregiving, you might consider getting professional assistance.

 Some helpers come in every weekday and spend the day.
 They can help bathe your relative, cook a meal, take them for a walk, and spend time with them.
-If you do not need that much help, you can sometimes arrange for someone to come by twice a week, or to perform specific errands.
+If you do not need that much help, you can sometimes arrange for someone to come by twice a week or perform specific errands.

 If you need more help, you can even find people who will spend the night at your house, so they can take care of anything that happens at night and give you a chance to rest.